ucmo-cs/GitWorkshop/Workshop.md

 ```
 $ git branch
 ```
- We can list the remotes
+We can list the remote repos
 known to your local repo with the 'git remote -v' command (The -v means verbose).
 We can list the  remote branches with the 'git branch -r' command (The -r means remote).
 ```